LAB02-Research/HASS.Agent/README.md

  * **Notifications**: add 'critical' type to attract more attention
  * **Quick Actions**: show current state in window
  * **Quick Actions**: ability to change buton size (small/medium/large)
- * **Quick Actions**: ability to define custom mdi icons, or fetch icon from Home Assistant
+ * **Quick Actions**: ability to define custom mdi icons, and/or fetch icon from Home Assistant
  * **Quick Actions**: add pages as tabs intead of one form, ie. one tab with 'lights', one tab with 'switches'
  * **Sensors**: add explanation when adding sensors, currently only name is shown
  * **Sensors**: implement library plugin system for more powerful custom sensors